jlab-sensing/MFC_Modeling/README.md

 # MFC_Modeling
-#Loads MFC data into an Random Forest using Jupyter Notebook
+#Loads MFC data into a Random Forest using Google Colab